 Organizational changes will lead to large amounts of data being recopied

-If you have made large organizational changes on your source volume, e.g. renamed or moved a folder that had a lot of data in it, that will result in many items being recopied to the destination because the path to those items has changed.
+If you have made large organizational changes on your source volume, e.g. moved a folder that had a lot of data in it, that will result in many items being recopied to the destination because the path to those items has changed.
 You can avoid this recopying behavior by applying the same organizational changes to the destination prior to running your backup task.

 Some antivirus applications may actually change file modification dates